|

 CYCLING PERFORMANCE TIPS |

-For those interested in increasing muscle strength, eccentric contractions are more effective as you can apply more force to the muscle fibers (the muscle then strengthens in response as it adapts to this increased load) in an eccentric contraction than in the concentric phase of a muscles.
-In the dumbbell example, this means that you can lower a heavier weight than you can initially curl.
-However, research indicates that when the intensity of training was comparable (dumbbell weight is kept constant)in eccentric and concentric contractions, the gains in muscle strength was not significantly different.
-In other words, the increase in strength seen with eccentric training was only superior to concentric training when the intensity (weight used) was higher during eccentric training.
+If the goal is increasing muscle strength, eccentric contractions are actually more effective than concentric contractions.
+This is counter-intuitive but is a result of the fact that you can apply a greater force to tensed, but relaxing, muscle fibers than in the concentric phase of active muscle contraction.
+And the muscle strengthens proportionally to the amount of force (weight) applied.
+In the dumbbell example you can lower a heavier weight than you can initially curl.
+Research indicates that when the intensity of training is comparable (dumbbell weight is kept constant) with eccentric and concentric contractions, the gains in muscle strength are not significantly different.
+In other words, a greater increase in strength with eccentric training is only the case when the load (weight used) is higher during eccentric training than in the concentric training.

 When it comes to the development of muscle pain, the result of micro trauma (small tears in the tissue) to the muscle fibers from the stress of the activity, eccentric contractions are more likely to be the culprit.
-In addition to the fact that you can develop more force in the muscle with an eccentric contraction, the lengthened muscle fiber has fewer engaged cross striations and thus appears to be more exposed to potential tissue tears.
+In addition to the fact that you can develop more force (higher weights can be used) on the muscle fibers with an eccentric contraction, the shortened muscle fiber also has more engaged cross striations (than the lengthened muscle fiber that is shortening in a concentric contraction) and it is the cross striations that appear to be the site of the micro tears.
+Thus actual injury to the muscle is more of a risk with an eccentric exercise program than the traditional concentric work out.

 Exercise requiring significant effort, either high energy demands (low resistance, rapid contraction rate) or substantial muscle effort (high resistance, low contraction rate) is often associated with muscle pain or discomfort.
 No studies have identified a specific cause for this discomfort, although the fact that it occurs more quickly in a muscle with a limited blood supply suggests that the culprit is a byproduct of muscle metabolism.
 As the ingestion of sodium bicarbonate will delay the onset of the pain, it is thought that the metabolite is acidic in character.